jdmdigital/hat-tip/README.md

     <button type="button" aria-label="Close"><span aria-hidden="true">&times;</span></button>
 </div>
 ```

+Since v1.1, there is also a "bundle" version which does all that for you.
+Just include `hat-tip-bundle.js` in your project and it'll add the default CSS and HTML for you.

 Then, use the `hattip_fire()` function to update the content of your notification and show it.
 The function accepts two arguments: a string containing the message, and a string containing the class or classes you would like added to the notification wrapper.